nymea/nymea-docs/src/pages/documentation/users/advancedusage/sensor-on-mqtt-server.md

 }
 ```

-Now deploy the script to nymea but don't leave the script edit yet.
+Now deploy the script to nymea but don't exit the script editor yet.
 If you now use mosquitto_pub to send the event again, the script console will pop up printing this message:

 ```
 MQTT event received {"27ec8baf-0c13-4d0a-aaee-313582592695":"/example/temp1","8af98566-79d9-4e65-b1dc-9067e4f93af1":"18","data":"18","topic":"/example/temp1"}
 ```

-Now we can see the payload of the MQTT message in the "data" field of the params.
+Now we can see the payload of the MQTT message in the `data` field of the params.
 We can access it using `params["value"]`.

 Next thing is to feed that value into the Generic Temperature Sensor thing using such a script snippet: